 Hemp is the term used to describe the varieties of Cannabis that contain 0.3% or less Tetrahydrocannabinol (THC) in their content.
 This makes hemp the title for non-psychoactive cannabis harvested solely for the industrial use of its derived products.

-Marijuana is the term used to distinguish the species of Cannabis which contains more than 0.3% of THC and can induce psychotropic or euphoric effects on the user.
-This is the form of cannabis which has been vastly modified by humans to be used as a stimulant.
+Marijuana is the term used to distinguish the species of Cannabis which contains more than 0.3% of THC.
 Many consider the term ‘marijuana’ to be a gross misinterpretation of the broader ‘cannabis’ plant.

-In sum, the defining characteristic between the two is a single factor — the amount of THC in the plant and therefore, whether the use of it will have euphoric effects on a person.
+In sum, the defining characteristic between the two is a single factor — the amount of THC in the plant.

 Hemp seed’s growing adoption in health products

-It is a little-known fact that hemp has been recorded to have 50,000 different uses and in a wide variety of sectors, from industrial textiles, to food and, even more frequently, cosmetic products.
+It is a little-known fact that hemp has been recorded to have thousands of different uses and in a wide variety of sectors, from industrial textiles, to food and, more recently, cosmetic products.

-The plant offers countless opportunities and its byproducts adapt to fit into any market from clothing, to fuel production, to even dog treats – where they are reported to have therapeutic effects on animals.
-This can be attributed to its extremely efficient plant formation.
-Unlike crops such as wheat or canola, where the seed holds more or less the only value, the entire hemp plant from head to toe holds value and provides broad-reaching uses.
-The seeds, the leaves, the stem and even the root of the plant have different commercial uses, making it both extremely versatile and efficient.
+The plant offers countless opportunities and its byproducts adapt to fit into any market from clothing, to fuel production, to even dog treats.
+The seeds, leaves, stem and even the root of the plant have different commercial uses, making it both extremely versatile and efficient.

 The uses of the leaves and stem are better-documented, and have been part of human construction materials and clothing weaves for millennia.
-However, it is the seed which is undergoing rapid expansion, being hailed by many as ‘the new super-food.’
-It’s now even a staple ingredient in many cosmetic brands.
-The health benefits of hemp seeds vary enormously and have been reported to help practically every part and every organ in the body.
+However, it is the seed which is undergoing rapid expansion.

 Opportunities for businesses